oracle/node-oracledb/doc/api.md

 containing `cwallet.sso`.
 For Oracle Autonomous Database use of wallets, see [Connecting to Oracle Autonomous Database](#connectionadb).

+See [Connections and High Availability](#connectionha) for discussion on Oracle Net configuration.

 #### <a name="oraaccess"></a> 14.1.3.
 Optional Oracle Client Configuration

 If the Oracle Client Libraries used by node-oracledb are version 12,